ljoeckel/nim-yottadb/README.md

 ```nim
 "___$00000000$___"
 ```
-When reading back, nim-yottadb automatically checks whether such index keys exist and loads the data accordingly.
+When reading back with `getblob`, nim-yottadb automatically checks whether such index keys exist and loads the data accordingly.
 The processing of strings and binary data is also automatic.

 ### Sample to load / restore images into YottaDb